paezha/University-AI-Panel/README.md

 [^2]: “Efficiencies”, to be clear, is the day’s euphemism for cutting
     costs (O’Connell 2012, 64).
-Cost-cutting is usually implemented by finding “redundancies” rather than finding other things for people to do.
+Cost-cutting is usually implemented by finding “redundancies” rather than finding better things for people to do.

 [^3]: Ethical concerns for the most part have had to do with policing
-    academic dishonesty among students
+    academic dishonesty among students.

 [^4]: There was no evidence that cheating had happened.

-[^5]: I have been unable to find the terms of reference of the panels.
-    Who will decide which recommendations of the panel are adopted and which are ignored?

-[^6]: In the sense of “fated to”
+[^5]: In the sense of “fated to”.

-[^7]: The pattern of cyclical hypes around AI even has a name: [AI
+[^6]: The pattern of cyclical hypes around AI even has a name: [AI
-    winters](https://en.wikipedia.org/wiki/AI_winter); the current one
+    winters](https://en.wikipedia.org/wiki/AI_winter); the current one,
-    with chatbots in the pole position is just the most recent of several hype cycles (see Siegel 2023)
+    with chatbots playing the loudest horn of the bandwagon, is just the most recent of several cycles of hype (see Siegel 2023).

-[^8]: Between 2000-2020, Ontario had the lowest spending on
+[^7]: Between 2000-2020, Ontario had the lowest spending on
     post-secondary education of all provinces in Canada, relative to its share of spending (CAUT 2024).
-Public funding of universities in Ontario as percent of revenue fell from 45.6% in 2001/2 to 35.5% in 2019/20 (Canada} 2022).
+Public funding of universities in Ontario as percent of revenue fell from 45.6% in 2001/2 to 35.5% in 2019/20 (Statistics Canada 2022).
 As noted by Usher (2023), Ontario is “a province where underfunding \[higher-education\] institutions is a pan-partisan affair”.
 Is it any wonder that universities in the province are pushed to find “efficiencies”?

+[^8]: Almost as flexible as, well, a naturally intelligent human, but
+    faster and supposedly cheaper.

 [^9]: Quite a few of them made by entities and individuals that had a
     stake in the adoption of the technology, ranging from “AI is